Introverts are brilliant and creative, yet they may not feel capable of taking big steps, like starting a business or writing a book.

 Keller doesn’t call the book The ONE Thing for no reason.
-As introverts, we can look at a goal and see all the things: all the tasks down to the most minute, all the potential setbacks, even the most extreme ones.
+As introverts, we can look at a goal and see all the things: all the tasks down to the most minute detail and all the potential setbacks, even the most extreme ones.
 Case in point: Once I talked myself out of sending an email because what if the economy collapses tomorrow?

-However, the key to making our big leap work is identifying the one thing that will make it easier — not the top five things, or the top 20.
+However, the key to taking a big leap is to identify the one thing that will make it easier — not the top five things or the top 20.

 I’m not saying this part is easy.
-Empathy is a strong driver for many introverts, and because of this, we’re programmed to look at things from every angle.
-This can even apply to our to-do lists.
-Deciding which task has value over another can be a struggle in and of itself, because we can see how each task is essential — and how things could go wrong at any step.
+Deep thinking is a strong driver for many introverts, and because of this, we’re programmed to look at things from every angle.
+This can apply to our to-do lists.
+Sometimes just deciding which task has value over another can be a struggle in and of itself, because we can see how each task is essential — and how things could go wrong at any step.

-As a fun bonus, if the “one thing” can be done in solitude, our introvert ability to focus intensely comes swooping in as a major strength here!
+As a bonus, if the one thing can be done in solitude, then your introvert ability to focus intensely comes swooping in as a major strength!
 That’s it.
 One thing and then another, and then another.
-That’s how you move past this fat hog and onto the next.
+That’s how you move past this fat hog and on to the next.

 The last thing I’d like to address is Fear of the Fat Hog.
 Paralysis by analysis is a real threat to us introverts.
-If you’re finding yourself in this position — on the edge of taking The Leap but unable to move forward — a coach may be able to help.
-Sure, I’m saying this in part because I am a coach, so I believe in coaching’s transformative power.
-But I’m also saying this because I’ve seen coaching work for so many quiet creatives.
+If you’re finding yourself in this position — on the edge of taking a big leap but unable to move forward — a coach may be able to help.
+Sure, I’m saying this in part because I am a coach, so I believe in the transformative power of coaching.
+I’m also saying this because I’ve seen coaching work for so many introverts.